The interrupted story spoke again, and this time it did not ask for anything. It simply told.

 Cindral kept his palm on the stone.
 "I'm listening."

 I was going to be a story about a door.
 A door that stood in a field.
 There was no wall around it.
 No house.
 Only the door, and the grass, and the sky.
+The wind moved through the grass, and the door shivered softly on its hinges, though no wall held it and no latch kept it closed.
 People came from far away to stand before the door.
 They believed it opened onto something—a different world, a lost love, an answer.
 But the door had no key.
 It had never had a key.
 And still they came.
 And still they waited.
 And the door—the door waited too.
 It did not know for what.
 But it knew it had been made for something, and the something had not yet arrived.

 The voice paused.
 The stone cooled slightly, as if the telling itself required rest.